wisecash/wisecash-support/_posts/2000-01-01-bank-account-balance-forecast-and-runway-estimation.md

 Once you have up-to-date data in WiseCash, you can get:

-* a day-by-day bank account balance projection for the upcoming year.
+* A day-by-day bank account balance projection for the upcoming year.
-* your estimated runway (**number of days your business can survive** given planned expenses and income).
+* Your estimated runway (**number of days your business can survive** given planned expenses and income).
-* your crash date, day when your bank account will reach zero.
+* Your crash date, day when your bank account will reach zero.

 TODO: screenshot

-Here is how to get such a projection done reliably for your business:
+Here are the steps to get that projection for your business:

-## Make sure to understand how the projection works
+## Understand how the projection works

-The forecast adds expected transactions (not yet marked as paid) over time, starting from the bank account balance you'll provide, in order to give you an estimate of your future bank account balance.
+The forecast starts from the bank account balance you provide.
+It then adds up the transactions not yet marked as paid, over time, and charts the estimated future bank account balance.

 Represented as a table, this would look like this:

 {:.table.table-striped}
 |  Date     | Transaction        | Amount   | Status     |    Delta | Projected bank account balance |